econml.dr.SparseLinearDRLearner

 summary(T, *[, alpha, value, decimals, ...])

-The summary of coefficient and intercept in the linear model of the constant marginal treatment effect associated with treatment T.
+Get a summary of coefficient and intercept in the linear model of the constant marginal treatment effect.

 Attributes